fbrunet99/Missile/README.md

 #### Bombers
 Bombers and satellites cross the screen and make fairly easy
-TODO: Launch missiles from bombers
+TODO: Make bombers tied to waves

 #### Smart Missiles
 TODO: Add missiles that are able to dodge defensive fire if you don't hit very closely to them.
 These missiles are larger and don't leave smoke trails.